m5stack/m5-docs/docs/en/uiflow/introduction.md

 >1.After the device is powered on, press and hold the middle button, and release it when the LED turns to yellow breathing light, and the yellow light will always on,then connect to the Atom's access point with your computer or mobile device (The access point will look something like "M5Stack-xxxx")

->2.Once you have connected to your Atom's access point you can enter the wifi settings page by entering __192.168.4.1__ into your browser.
+>2.Once you have connected to your Atom's access point you can enter the WIFI setup page by entering __192.168.4.1__ into your browser.
 Then you have arrived at the page choose your home wifi network from the list, enter your password and click configure

 <img src="/image/base/configure_wifi.jpg" width="60%" height="60%"><img src="/image/base/4.png" width="12%">